darkracer3010/coupon-management/README.md

 17. **Stateless API** - Each request is independent; no session management
 18. **Synchronous processing** - All operations are synchronous; no async/background jobs
 19. **Repetition Limit** - If repetition limit is not defined, then a coupon can be applied only once
+20. **BxGy get product pricing** - Prices for get products are specified during coupon creation since free products may not exist in the cart at the time of application

 ## Testing